-Shaped by empathy and aided by technological advances, Fogel and her colleagues now offer a way for people to know what it feels like to live with Alzheimer’s and other dementia-related illnesses in at least a small way — through a recently-released virtual reality (VR) tool.
-The curious can don a Google headset and earphones and watch and listen to a 90-second video that mimics the sights and sounds of Grand Central Station as it may be experienced by a person in the mid-stages of Alzheimer’s disease.
-While outfitted, participants are encouraged to spin about in the wheeled chair provided, allowing them to take in the scene in three dimensions.
+Shaped by empathy and aided by technological advances, Fisher and her colleagues were among the first to offer a way for people to know what it feels like to live with Alzheimer’s and other dementia-related illnesses in at least a small way — through a virtual reality (VR) tool.
+She created a 90-second viewable from a Google headset and earphones, that mimics the sights and sounds of Grand Central Station as it may be experienced by a person in the mid-stages of Alzheimer’s disease.
+While outfitted, participants were encouraged to spin about in the wheeled chair provided, allowing them to take in the scene in three dimensions.

 Grand Central can be dauntingly overstimulating even to the calmest minds on its calmest day.
 But as represented in the VR video, it’s downright terrifying.
 Passersby seem alternately distinct and blurry, too close and then distant, their voices garbled or exaggerated.
 A friendly stranger who offers to help pick up a dropped cane seems somehow menacing.
 The train timetables are incomprehensible.
 The lights are too bright, the clamor too much.